 - That statement raises the question: Was SA in the Design Loop?
 Did the City ever inform the Stockade Association Board about the problem of storm drainage and the use of curbs, or visa-versa?
 At the very least, the subject should have been addressed earlier this year when City Council approved the Stockade Streetscape Plan and basically incorporated it into the City Zoning Code.

 - When did SA leaders know we were getting curbless bump-outs that were in effect not bump-outs or curb-extensions at all, and were less likely to achieve their safety or traffic calming goals?
-If SA was surprised when the first one went in without curbs, why did they not ask for the process to stop?
+If SA was surprised when the first one went in without curbs, why did they not ask for the process to immediately stop?
+The SA president lives on that stretch of Union Street.

 COSTS.
 Even without hand-laid brick, bump-outs are not cheap.
 The Federal Highway Administration pedestrian safety guide states that: “Curb extensions cost from $2,000 to $20,000 per corner, depending on design and site conditions.
 Drainage is usually the most significant determinant of costs.
 If the curb extension area is large and special pavement and street furnishings and planting are included, costs would also be higher.”